 - obstruction of aqueduct leading to hydrocephalus

-MR findings in the pineal apoplexy follow the typical findings of intracranial haematoma at different ages (see ageing of blood on MRI).
+MR findings in the pineal apoplexy follow the typical findings of intracranial hematoma at different ages (see aging of blood on MRI).

-A pineal cyst accident is the most common cause of pineal apoplexy, haemorrhage may frequently appear as haematocrit level in a pineal cyst.
+A pineal cyst accident is the most common cause of pineal apoplexy, hemorrhage may frequently appear as hematocrit level in a pineal cyst.

 Treatment and prognosis

 Surgical excision is believed to be the most effective treatment that reduces the risk of recurrence and complications, but stereotactic aspiration has been also practiced in some studies 4.

 - 1. Higashi K, Katayama S, Orita T. Pineal apoplexy.
 J. Neurol.
 Neurosurg.
 Psychiatr.
 1979;42 (11): 1050-3.
 J. Neurol.
 Neurosurg.
 Psychiatr. (abstract) - doi:10.1136/jnnp.42.11.1050 - Free text at pubmed - Pubmed citation

 - 2. Kobayashi S, Kamagata M, Nakamura M et-al. Pineal apoplexy due to massive hemorrhage associated with cavernous angioma: case report.
 Surg Neurol.
 2001;55 (6): 365-71.
 Pubmed citation

 - 3. Smith AB, Rushing EJ, Smirniotopoulos JG.
 From the archives of the AFIP: lesions of the pineal region: radiologic-pathologic correlation.
 Radiographics.
 2010;30 (7): 2001-20.
 Radiographics (full text) - doi:10.1148/rg.307105131 - Pubmed citation